 Yongpyong is popular among ski enthusiasts as it is the largest Pyeongchang ski resort.
 Many tourists and athletes hit this resort for skiing and snowboarding in winter.
 The huge estate opens up a golf range in the summer and spring months.

 Established in 1975, this ever-growing leisure hub has earned the fame of “Korea’s Ski Hub.”
-In-house accommodation is available at The Dragon Valley Hotel, and European style condos named Tower, Villa, and Greenpia.
-Lodging for groups and personal residences are available as well.
+In-house accommodation is available at The Dragon Valley Hotel and European-style condos named Tower, Villa, and Greenpia.
+Lodging for groups and personal residences is available as well.